-Education and schools are changing rapidly, and one of the ways they are changing is by offering degrees in business, bachelor degrees in healthcare, master’s in business as well as, numerous associate degrees and certifications all online.
+Education and schools are changing rapidly, and one of the ways they are changing is by offering degrees in business, bachelor degrees in healthcare, master’s in business, as well as numerous associate degrees and certifications all online.
 It’s called distance education.
 For those not sure what that is, let’s define it.
-Simply put, Distance Education is when a college or university offers courses delivered through an online format.
+Simply put, distance Eeucation is when a college or university offers courses delivered through an online format via online classes.

 Distance education has become increasingly common at the post secondary level.
 According to the National Center for Education Statistics, in fall 2013, about 4.6 million undergraduate students participated in distance education, with 2.0 million students (11 percent of total undergraduate enrollment) exclusively taking distance education courses.
 Of the 2.0 million undergraduate students who exclusively took distance education courses, 1.1 million students (6 percent of total undergraduate enrollment) were enrolled in programs located in the same state in which they resided, and 0.8 million (4 percent of total undergraduate enrollment) were enrolled in a different state.